How to Drop a Size in 6 Weeks

 To get your body to burn fat, you have to reduce foods that raise insulin and eat fewer times a day.

-It’s fairly but it’s much different than what most of us grew up with.
+It’s fairly straightforward, but it’s much different than what most of us grew up with.
 Also, it takes some time for your body to make the switch.
 How long, depends on how committed you are to the process.

 If you go back and forth, you’re most likely to stay in a fat-storing mode.
+What I mean by that is you eat clean most days but not all.
+Your body never really gets a chance to get metabolizing that fat.

 Let’s start with how often a day should you eat to lose a size.